abrotman/related-domains-by-dns/rdbd-newrrs.md

 ## RDBDKEY Resource Record Definition

+The RDBDKEY record is published at the apex of the relating-domain zone.

 The wire and presentation format of the RDBDKEY resource record is identical to the DNSKEY record. [@?RFC4034]